katievolz/Tokybook-audiobook-downloader/README.md

 - The script **only works with** [TokyoBook](https://tokybook.com/) audiobooks.
 - Chapter filenames are saved as **`Chapter 01.mp3`, `Chapter 02.mp3`, etc.**
 - If the book title contains **invalid characters**, they will be replaced automatically.
-- If you **re-run the script**, it will overwrite existing files if they already exist in the folder.